16 Apr Retaining Walls: Natural Stone vs. Blocks

 Advantages: Easy to learn how to use.
 Cheaper.
 Wide variety of color choices.
 Different stacking methods.
 Reliable for keeping dirt contained.

-Limitations: Corners and decorative walls are harder to obtain and need special pieces or to cut in half.
+Limitations: Corners and decorative walls are harder to obtain and need special pieces or to be cut in half.
 Curves are difficult.
 Can be extremely heavy and labor intensive.
 Not as unique.

 Natural Stone Retaining Wall

-Ease of Use: Takes a very creative touch to find an individual stone that looks good AND fits in the spot that’s needed.
+Ease of Use: Takes a very creative touch to find an individual stone that looks good and fits in the spot that’s needed.
 As touched on before, the rocks and boulders are really heavy.
-Each row has to be completely built up and filled in as you go so this is a time consuming, patience testing situation.
+Each row has to be completely built up and filled in as you go so this is a time-consuming, patience-testing situation.